Best Wedding Gifts for Couples (2026)

 If primary preference is personalized

-→ Aura Carver Frame (~$129) pre-loaded with photos, OR Mark & Graham Wood and Marble Appetizer Platter (~$129) with monogram, OR an engraved cutting board (~$60-120).
-Personalization adds 30-50% perceived value vs. the generic version. [src1, src5]
+→ Aura HD Carver Mat frame (~$120) pre-loaded with photos, OR Mark & Graham Wood and Marble Appetizer Platter (from $129) with monogram, OR an engraved cutting board (~$60-120).
+Personalization adds 30-50% perceived value versus the generic version — but it is non-returnable, so verify the surname the couple is actually using. [src1, src5]

 Default recommendation (unknown couple)